TUMFTM/SASIM/README.md

 For accessing the Web-App Frontend, use localhost:5000/web/ (ideally in chrome web browser)

 ### Structure of Backend

-The backend uses a MVC Architecture.
+The backend uses an MVC Architecture.
 The Model is specified in the directories model/entities and model/enums.
 Furthermode multiple controller classes are used for the core functionalities, which are called by the TripController class, to create a new trip.
 To plan a new route create an object of the class TripController and execute the method get_trip() with the input variables start_location and end_location of the internal class Location, and trip_mode of the internal class TripMode.

 #### example: creating a trip
 ```python